wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.md

 ls
 ```

-To access the material on your local machine rather than from the command-line, you can use SCP.
+To access the material on your local machine rather than from the command line, you can use SCP.
 Using WinSCP, you can create a new SCP connection to your VM as follows:

 <img alt="winscp-student-vm-scp.png" src="../../assets/img/winscp-student-vm-scp.png" width="400">